NEUBIAS/training-resources/TEACHING_TIPS.md

 * What is their background
 * Education level (PostDoc, bachelor, ...)
 * Which kind of images do they typically generate (modality, instrument, ...)

-## Motivate and contextualise modules by workflow
+## Motivate and contextualise modules by workflows

 To help students understand what the concepts are useful for, it is good to provide a broader context.
 For example, by placing the concepts within a larger workflow of image analysis.
 For example, one could: